veltman/principles/README.md

 * Don't use more than three or four colors in a categorical scheme.
 If you have more categories than that, you probably need to use something besides color to differentiate.

-* Be mindful of colo.
-You choose who can commit.r blindness when picking combinations.
+* Be mindful of color blindness when picking combinations.
 Use something like [Colorbrewer](http://colorbrewer2.org/) to pick your scales.

 * Don't make slideshows/lists without a "view all" option.
 Better yet, make it "view all" from the start with vertical scrolling instead of requiring a dozen clicks.